aps-7bm/RecordSaver/README.md

 If this is wrong, saving/restoring will fail.

 3. Click either "Save Record" or "Restore Record".
+If saving a record, select the directory in which to save the record.
+The data directory in the install is given as a logical place to save the data.
+If restoring a record, select the database file (*.dat) containing the record data.
+Save/restore operations will start once the destination or restore file are selected.
 The bottom status bar will indicate the status of the saving/restoring.